-- Neither the Input bit nor the Output bit is on in the Adverb, - Both the Print and the Interpret bits are on in the advertage or. - 3.
-The program is attempting to use a 95-column device in the binary recording mode.
+- Neither the Input bit nor the Output bit is on in the Adverb. - Both the Print and the Interpret bits are on in the adverb, or, - 3.
+The program is attempting to use a 96-column device in the binary recording mode.

-Disk Eile OPEN
+Disk File OPEN

-When a user program attempts to DPEN a file which is assigned to disk, the first test made in the Open Routine is whether the file is a new file which the program is creating for the first time or an old file which already exists in the disk directory.
-In the first case, a disk file header will eventually be constructed in memory by the OPEN routine.
+When a user program attempts to OPEN a file which is assigned to disk, the first test made in the Oper Routine is whether the file is a rew file which the program is creating for the first time or an old file which already exists in the disk directory.
+In the tirst case, a disk file header will eventually be constructed in memory by the OPEN routine.
 In the second case, the disk file header already exists and is stored in the directory and will have to be brought into memory by the Routine.
 The Open procedure for a new file will be discussed first.